barbodmsd/nodejs-projects/README.md

 # nodejs projects

-  --Js projects it's just practice for time when i was in learn
+ # `html and css` exercises and projects for when I was learning